Jewish Democratic Council of America: Organization

-Launch event

-JDCA's launch event was attended by many high-profile members of Congress, including Nancy Pelosi, Ben Cardin, Tim Kaine, Chris Murphy, Sherrod Brown, Steny Hoyer, and Debbie Wasserman Schultz.
-Over 20 elected Democratic leaders spoke at the event, which drew some 250 people.
-Senator Cardin (D-Md.), who is a member of the Senate Foreign Affairs Committee, stated the Democratic Party's objection to imposing "religious tests for who can come to America", but did not explicitly mention Trump's travel ban.

-Israeli Ambassador Ron Dermer, who spoke at the event, said the group was a "strategic asset" for Israel.
-Although Republicans have accused Democrats of moving away from their traditionally pro-Israel positions, Dermer disagreed, saying that support for Israel within the Democratic Party was still strong.
+In March 2024, JDCA announced that the Board of Directors elected Susie Stern, a New York-based Jewish community and Democratic leader, as its next Chair.
+Stern will assume the role on January 1, 2025.

 Endorsements

 In June 2018, JDCA announced its first round of endorsements for the 2018 mid-term elections.
 The four candidates who received endorsements were Bill Nelson, Jacky Rosen, Sean Casten, and Dean Phillips.
 The JDCA followed that set of endorsements with six more: Claire McCaskill, Sherrod Brown, Conor Lamb, Josh Gottheimer, Mikie Sherrill, and Tom Malinowski.

 JDCA made 121 endorsements in the 2020 election, including Presidential Candidate Joe Biden and Congressional candidates such as Adam Schiff, Jamie Raskin, and Cory Booker.
 In the January 2021 Georgia run-off elections, JDCA endorsed and campaigned for Reverend Raphael Warnock and Jon Ossoff, helping Democrats to win the Senate majority.

-In the 2022 midterms, JDCA has endorsed House, Senate, and Gubernatorial candidates in states across the country.
+In the 2022 midterms, JDCA endorsed House, Senate, and Gubernatorial candidates in states nationwide.
 Notable endorsements include Josh Shapiro, John Fetterman, Cheri Beasley, and Mark Kelly.
+JDCA PAC spent $250,000 in the Georgia Senate runoff in support of Senator Reverend Raphael Warnock.

+In the 2024 United States House of Representatives elections, JDCA made their first primary endorsements, supporting challengers to Democratic incumbents of The Squad, Cori Bush and Jamaal Bowman, following their criticism of the Israeli invasion of the Gaza Strip (2023–present).

+As of April 2024, JDCA has endorsed 83 candidates in the 2024 elections.
+These candidates included President Joe Biden, Senate candidates Ruben Gallego in Arizona, Adam Schiff in California, Rep. Debbie Mucarsel-Powell in Florida, Rep. Elissa Slotkin in Michigan, and House candidates Wesley Bell in Missouri's District 1 and George Latimer in New York's District 16.

 Advocacy

-In June 2021, JDCA held its first Week of Action, during which it ran 81 meetings with members of Congress, including Gary Peters, Tim Ryan, and Ted Deutch.
+In June 2021, JDCA held its first Week of Action.
+During this event, it ran 81 meetings with members of Congress, including Gary Peters, Tim Ryan, and Ted Deutch.

+JDCA supported the appointment of Deborah Lipstadt to the Office of the Special Envoy to Monitor and Combat Antisemitism.

 JDCA held its second Week of Action in May 2022.
 Among others, they were joined by Jon Ossoff, Raphael Warnock, Val Demings, and Jamie Raskin.